oceanypt/HITL-NLP/README.md

-# 🩺 Collection of Alignments for Large Language Models and Beyond
+# 🩺 A Collection of Alignments for Large Language Models and Beyond

 👋 Hi, there.
 This is a collection of papers, surveys, etc for the research of language model alignments and beyond.